Skip to main content

 3. Run esheria packs list --format json.

-4. Revoke the old key.
+4. Revoke the old key from API Tokens.

 5. Remove exposed key material from shell history, logs, and screenshots.